Kulob, Tajikistan - Things to Do in Kulob

 Top Things to Do in Kulob

-Booking Tip: Free to explore, but bring small denominations of somoni for purchases.
-Morning visits (8-11 AM) offer the best selection and atmosphere.
-Bargaining is expected - start at about 50% of the asking price.
+Booking Tip: No entry fee, but bring small bills (TJS notes) for purchases.
+Morning visits (7-10 AM) offer the freshest produce and most active atmosphere.
+Bargaining is expected for non-food items, typically starting at 60-70% of the initial asking price.

 Getting There